ar1ze/vite-react-ts-template/README.md

 # Vite React TypeScript Template

-A minimal starter template for React projects.
+A starter template for React projects.
 Pre-configured with Vite, TypeScript, ESLint, and Prettier.
 Clone it and start building.

 ## Disclaimer